anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 9. Check the local installation path on the device.
 10. Restart the device if needed.

+---

+### App installs but Intune reports failure

 If the app installs but Intune still reports failure:

 1. Check whether `7zFM.exe` exists in the configured detection path.
 2. Confirm the detection rule uses the correct file name.
 3. Confirm the app installed to `C:\Program Files\7-Zip` and not a different path.
+4. Confirm the detection rule is not configured as a 32-bit app on 64-bit clients.
-4. Review Intune Management Extension logs if needed.
+5. Review Intune Management Extension logs if needed.

 Common log location: